BRITian/MECE/README.md

 - Online version:
 [PirD MECE](http://www.elabcaas.cn/pird/mece)
 - Use in local:
-`python MECE.py -data_url <fasta file dir> -data_url <outpot folder dir> `
+Uhe code MECE.py by the following script in console, the ten-fold models are saved in ./models `python MECE.py -data_url <fasta file dir> -data_url <outpot folder dir> `

+### Train your own Deep-GH
+If you want to train your own model, you can use keras_RNN_train_gpu.py in ./train_models Our dataset are saved in ./data